cloudify-cosmo/docs.getcloudify.org/content/working_with/console/pages/dashboard-page.md

 then an overview of the deployments is provided by [Blueprint Deployments widget]({{< relref "working_with/console/widgets/deployments.md" >}}).

-You can configure it to show deployments for a specific blueprint(s) using [Resource Filter widget]({{< relref "working_with/console/widgets/filter.md" >}}).
+You can configure it to show deployments for specific blueprint(s) using [Resource Filter widget]({{< relref "working_with/console/widgets/filter.md" >}}).